 The stations in the National Networks operate in three distinct domains: Atmosphere, Ecosystem and Ocean.
-Each of these three fields has its own Monitoring Station Assembly (MSA) in which the Principal Investigators of the stations are represented to discuss, develop and improve the scientific and technical bases of the observations.
+A handful of ICOS stations are classified as multi-domain, meaning they collect observation data from more than one ICOS domain.
+Each of the three fields have their own Monitoring Station Assembly (MSA) in which the Principal Investigators of the stations are represented to discuss, develop and improve the scientific and technical bases of the observations.
 The MSAs monitor, develop and improve the scientific and technical abilities of the station networks, working closely with ICOS Central Facilities, which include the Thematic Centres and Central Analytical Laboratories.
 The MSAs are also represented in the ICOS RI Committee by the Chair and Vice-Chair to communicate and discuss the views and recommendations of the stations' operators.

 Within each domain (Atmosphere, Ecosystem, Ocean), a Thematic Centre coordinates the observations and supports the stations.
 In addition to the Thematic Centres, there are Central Analytical Laboratories (CALs) that provide gas analyses and calibration gases.

 The Central Facilities coordinate and lead operations within their fields and process the data coming from the stations.
-They play key roles in specialised analyses, metrology and the technology watch, and support the measurement stations by offering spare instruments, training and technical assistance.
+They play key roles in specialised analyses, metrology and the technology watch, and support the measurement stations by offering additional instruments, training and technical assistance.
 The Central Facilities also have frequent interactions with one another for coordination, sensor interoperability and the standardisation of data archiving, data formats and processing methods.
 The Central Facilities are hosted by universities or research institutions in the Member countries.